 In June 2011 new guidance was issued regarding the disclosure of the components of comprehensive income.
 This guidance gives the entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-In either option, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
+In either option, an entity is required to present each component of net income along with total net income, each component of other comprehensive income.
 This guidance eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 This guidance does not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 This guidance is effective for interim and annual periods beginning after December 15, 2011 and is required to be adopted retrospectively.
-The Company will adopt this guidance beginning with our Form 10-Q for the quarter ending March 31, 2012.
+The Company does not believe that the requirements of this standard will have a material effect on the Company' s results of operations or financial position.